abbycar/MicrosoftEdge-Documentation/dev-guide/CSS/grid-layout/README.md

 ```

+> [!WARNING]
->note.warning Because of the preliminary status of the Grid Layout draft, all properties in this section must be used with the Microsoft-specific vendor prefix, "-ms-", in order to work correctly.
+> Because of the preliminary status of the Grid Layout draft, all properties in this section must be used with the Microsoft-specific vendor prefix, "-ms-", in order to work correctly.
 ## Tracks (Columns and Rows)

 After creating the Grid element, apply sizes to your columns and rows by using the following properties: